Görlitz: Early Middle Ages

-In 1319 it became part of the Piast-ruled Duchy of Jawor, the southwesternmost duchy of fragmented Poland, and Duke Henry I of Jawor confirmed the town's privileges.
-Later on, the town fell back to Bohemia.
 From 1346 Görlitz was a wealthy member of the Lusatian League, which consisted of Bautzen, Görlitz, Kamenz, Lubań, Löbau and Zittau.
 Around 1348 a Jewish woman, Adasse, was made a citizen of the town.
-In 1352 during the reign of King Casimir III the Great, Lusatian German colonists from Görlitz founded the town of Gorlice in southern Poland near Kraków.
+In 1352 during the reign of Polish King Casimir III the Great, Lusatian German colonists from Görlitz founded the town of Gorlice in southern Poland near Kraków.
 From 1377 to 1396 it was the capital of an eponymous duchy.
-In 1469, along with the Lusatian League, the town recognized the rule of King Matthias Corvinus, thus passing to Hungarian rule, and in 1490 it fell back to Bohemia then ruled by Polish prince Vladislaus Jagiellon.
+In 1469, along with the Lusatian League, the town recognized the rule of King Matthias Corvinus, thus passing to Hungarian rule, and in 1490 it reverted to Bohemia then ruled by Vladislaus II of Hungary.

 Modern period

 The Protestant Reformation came to Görlitz in the early 1520s and by the last half of the 16th century, it and the surrounding vicinity, became almost completely Lutheran.

-During the Thirty Years' War, in 1623, the town was captured and occupied alternately by Sweden and the Holy Roman Empire.
+In 1623, during the Thirty Years' War, the town was captured and occupied alternately by Sweden and the Holy Roman Empire.
 In 1635, the region of Upper Lusatia (including Görlitz) was ceded to the Electorate of Saxony.
 From 1639, the town was occupied by Sweden again, and then it was besieged by Imperial and Saxon forces in 1641.
-After the war, it was part of the Electorate of Saxony, from 1697 within the Polish–Saxon personal union.
-One of two main routes connecting Warsaw and Dresden ran through the town in the 18th century and Kings Augustus II the Strong and Augustus III of Poland often traveled that route.
+After the war it was part of the Electorate of Saxony, from 1697 within the Polish–Saxon personal union.
+One of two main routes connecting Warsaw and Dresden ran through the town in the 18th century and Kings Augustus II the Strong and Augustus III of Poland often travelled that route.
 Napoleon visited the town several times in 1807, 1812 and 1813.

 After the Napoleonic Wars, the 1815 Congress of Vienna transferred the town from the Kingdom of Saxony to the Kingdom of Prussia.
-Görlitz was subsequently administered within the Province of Silesia, and, after World War I, the Province of Lower Silesia, until 1945.
-During World War I, an internment camp for Greek soldiers was located in present-day Zgorzelec, while 500 Greek officers lived in private quarters throughout the town.
-A burial ground for Greek soldiers was located at the local cemetery.
+Görlitz was subsequently administered within the Province of Silesia and, after World War I, the Province of Lower Silesia, until 1945.
+During World War I an internment camp for Greek soldiers was located in present-day Zgorzelec, whilst 500 Greek officers lived in private quarters throughout the town.
+A burial ground for Greek soldiers was located in the local cemetery.